Priscr23/Chocolate-bar-project/README.md

  However, not all chocolate bars are created equal.
 This dataset provides valuable insights into the world of chocolate, offering expert ratings of over 1,700 individual chocolate bars.

 Contents
-Expert ratings of chocolate bars
+Introduccion of chocolate history/ why chocolate is mostly produced in other countrys than the origin of cacao Expert ratings of chocolate bars
 Information on regional origin
 Percentage of cocoa